Gallbladder Diet

 Controlling the intake of cholesterol and regulating body weight is essential.
 Here are the groups of gallbladder-friendly foods :

-- Foods rich in fiber: These include vegetables (kale, broccoli, cauliflower, spinach, asparagus, cucumber, cabbage, etc.), fruits (apple with skin, bananas, raspberries), whole grains (oatmeal, whole-grain bread, bulgur wheat).
-Among numerous benefits of dietary fiber is the support of digestive health and stimulation of food movement along the intestines.
+• Foods rich in fiber: These include vegetables (kale, broccoli, cauliflower, spinach, asparagus, cucumber, cabbage, etc.), fruits (apple with skin, bananas, raspberries), whole grains (oatmeal, whole-grain bread, bulgur wheat).
+Among the numerous benefits of dietary fiber is the support of digestive health and stimulation of food movement along the intestines.
 This lowers the risk of biliary diseases.
 According to a 2014 study, diets high in fiber reduce the production of gallbladder sludge, which can later evolve into gallstones.
-This type of diet is essentially beneficial for people who need to lose weight fast and are predisposed to gallstone formation.
+This diet benefits people who need to lose weight fast and are predisposed to gallstone formation.

-- High-protein, low-fat food: Lean meat, poultry and low-fat fish are excellent sources of protein for people with gallbladder problems.
+• High-protein, low-fat food: Lean meat, poultry, and low-fat fish are excellent protein sources for people with gallbladder problems.
 In contrast to red meat and dairy, which contain high amounts of fat, these products are safer.
 Products rich in fat put the most stress on this organ.
-So people with gallbladder problems should limit the intake of unhealthy fats.
+So, people with gallbladder problems should limit their intake of unhealthy fats.

-- Antioxidants and vitamins: Plant-based foods are the best source of antioxidants and vitamins.
-According to studies, antioxidants found in berries, red grapes, peaches, broccoli, spinach, carrots and other plants have protective effects against oxidative stress and various diseases.
+• Antioxidants and vitamins: Plant-based foods are the best source of antioxidants and vitamins.
+According to studies, antioxidants in berries, red grapes, peaches, broccoli, spinach, carrots, and other plants protect against oxidative stress and various diseases.

 Some other vitamins and compounds may also help prevent gallbladder abnormalities.

-These include vitamin C (found in citrus fruits, kiwi, tomatoes, strawberry), folate (asparagus, spinach, beef liver are rich in folate) and magnesium (present in beans, soy milk, rice, yogurt).
+These include vitamin C (found in citrus fruits, kiwi, tomatoes, and strawberries), folate (asparagus, spinach, and beef liver are rich in folate), and magnesium (present in beans, soy milk, rice, and yogurt).

-- Coffee: As researches suggest, moderate amounts of coffee can be beneficial for the gallbladder, stimulating its activity.
+• Coffee: As research suggests, moderate amounts of coffee can benefit the gallbladder, stimulating its activity.

 Foods to restrict